KygoSkyrus/skychat/NOTES.md

 - remove localhost and add app's real domain to authorized domain from firebase in production
 - create a text like hovered toast if toasts are ever neeeded
 - set the users usernsme in displayname of firebase and avatar in photourl
+- show err msg on incorrect login
+- username can npot be changed , add reges for usernmae , set criteria

 # wouldnt hurt to have
 - add msgs copy and reply feature (least pripority)